Cody J. Cooper

 Cody graduated from the University of Oklahoma College of Law with Honors.
 While in law school, he served as the managing editor of the American Indian Law Review, Magister (President) of the legal honors fraternity Phi Delta Phi and was on the Dean’s Honor Roll.
 He was also a mentor on the Dean’s Leadership Council for incoming law students and earned the American Jurisprudence Award for Civil Procedure II.
 He was a semi-ﬁnalist at the University of West Virginia Energy Law Moot Court Competition.

 Cody received his bachelor’s degree in Business Administration from the University of Oklahoma, majoring in Finance and Management Information Systems.
+He has a general science and engineering background, which qualified him to become registered before the United States Patent and Trademark Office as a practicing patent attorney.
 As an undergraduate student, he worked for a Fortune 100 company as a systems analyst intern in the business and technology group, working with a number of complex software suites that provided critical services to the business.

-Born and raised in Norman, Oklahoma, Cody now lives in Oklahoma City.
+Born and raised in Norman, Oklahoma, Cody now lives in Oklahoma City with his wife and two dogs.
 In his free time, he enjoys spending time with friends and family, playing sports and attending Oklahoma City Thunder and Sooner sporting events.